spacemonkeydelivers/riscv_security_contest_project/README.md

 This repository contains:

-1. HDL design (verilog) of an IMC-compliant RISC-V core integrated in a custom SOC.
+1. HDL design (verilog) of an  **rv32imc-compliant** RISC-V core integrated in a custom SOC.
 The soc is called "beehive-riscv!".
-1. Our design introduces new extension to support HW memory tagging.
+1. Our design introduces new extension to support **HW memory tagging**.
 The design of an extension is documented [here](doc/arch/memtag.md).
 1. Testing infrastructure and libraries used to test the design.
 This includes scripts to enable simulation (verilator) and emulation (an fpga by xilinx).
 1. Design documents used for development.
 1. A copy of zephyr OS for RISV platform with a set of custom patches enhancing (at least we hope so) security.
-1. The project also requires GNU toolchain with a set of custom patches.
+1. The project also requires **GNU toolchain with a set of custom patches**.
 It is available from this
 [sattelite repository](https://github.com/spacemonkeydelivers/riscv_security_contest_toolchain).

 A copy of our application is available [here](doc/application.md)